docker/machine/README.md

 ### Amazon EC2

 Create machines on [Amazon Web Services](http://aws.amazon.com).
-You will need an Access Key ID, Secret Access Key and Subnet ID.
-To find the Subnet ID, login to the AWS console and go to Services -> VPC -> Subnets.
+You will need an Access Key ID, Secret Access Key and a VPC ID.
+To find the VPC ID, login to the AWS console and go to Services -> VPC -> Your VPCs.
 Select the one where you would like to launch the instance.

 Options: